myzxcg/ShiroKeyCheck/README.md

 [中文介绍](README.zh_CN.md)

+2022.8.28 Update content:
+1. You can now use the "-reqcookie" parameter to customize the "rememberMe" value sent by default in the cookie field of the request header.
+2. You can also use the "-respheader" parameter to customize the "rememberMe" value detected by default in the response header
+3. Optimize the detection process

 Golang development, multi-platform support.

 In order to adapt to different targets and different network conditions, a variety of http request parameters have been added, such as: specified request timeout, each request interval, http proxy.